 Other helpful bonuses

 BetterHelp also offers a live journal feature.
 Journaling is an incredible tool to reflect on your skills and talents, understand your motivation, and clarify the goals that you want to achieve.
-You can opt to share your journaling with your life coach, or you can choose to keep it private.
+You can opt to share your journaling with your life coach, or you can choose to keep it to yourself.

 You can also join in on optional group coaching webinars on BetterHelp, led by therapists and life coaches who each have a vast amount of expertise in different areas.
 These workshops explore topics such as how to overcome doubt, become more self-confident in your social life, improve your public speaking, and increase self-love.